-- the transferor must submit a completed transfer offer using the online form designated for those purposes by the commission on the VEU Registry and - the transferor must complete any additional verification requests made by the commission.
+- the transferor must submit a completed transfer offer using the online form designated for those purposes by the commission on the VEU Registry and; - the transferor must provide the following information within the online form; - the person or entity receiving the transfer (i.e. the transferee) - the number of certificates transferred - the transferor must complete any additional verification requests made by the commission.